tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 HelloRetryRequest.

 payload
-: The serialized and encrypted ClientHelloInner structure, encrypted using HPKE as described in {{real-ech}}.
+: The serialized and encrypted EncodedClientHelloInner structure, encrypted using HPKE as described in {{real-ech}}.

 When a client offers the `outer` version of an "encrypted_client_hello" extension, the server MAY include an "encrypted_client_hello" extension in its